Owinoh-dev/Hello_World-in-Python-3/README.md

 # Hello_World-in-Python-3
- this issingle line of code made me a python developer
+ this single line of code made me a python developer